Who We Are

 Nothing makes me happier than learning from religious traditions to inspire new ways for us to live lives of greater connection, meaning, and depth.
 In the midst of enormous changes in how we experience community and spirituality, I bring people together to create projects that ennoble the everyday and help build a world of joyful belonging.

 I hold Masters of Divinity and Public Policy degrees from Harvard University, and served as a Ministry Innovation Fellow at Harvard Divinity School from 2016-2021.
-My book, The Power of Ritual (HarperOne) was published in 2020 and I live with my husband Sean Lair in Brooklyn, NY.
+My book, The Power of Ritual (HarperOne) was published in 2020 and I live with my husband Sean Lair in New York City, NY.

 Elders & Ancestors